Letters of Recommendation

 Hello!

 First, you need to know a little bit about me.
-I am a Teaching Assistant Professor.
+I am a Teaching Associate Professor.
 This is a non-tenure track position, where I spend the majority of my time focused on teaching, as opposed to research.
 You need to know this because it potentially (negatively) effects the strength of my letter.
-It also makes a letter from me less appropriate for PhD programs.
+It also makes a letter from me less appropriate for PhD programs, perhaps even inappropriate.

-Unless we have directly worked together beyond a student-teacher relationships, a letter from me will likely not be individualized to specific programs.
-Instead, I will use the same letter for all applications.
+Unless we have directly worked together beyond a student-instructor relationship, a letter from me will not be individualized to specific programs.
+Instead, I will use the same generic letter for all applications.
 If you have worked on an individual research project or served as course staff, you can expect a much more detailed letter that may be tailored to individual programs.

-Finally, in order for me to agree to write a letter, three conditions must be satisfied.2
+Finally, in order for me to agree to write a letter, three conditions must be satisfied.3

-1. You must have completed a course with me.3
+1. You must have completed a course with me.4

-2. You must have received a grade of A or A+.4
+2. You must have received a grade of A or A+.5

 3. You must give at least two weeks notice.
 Earlier is better.

-If you have read the above and would like to proceed, please read on.5
+If you have read the above and would like to proceed, please read on.6

 Email Zero: The Ask

 First, send an email (or come speak to me in person) asking for a letter of recommendation, even if you happened to read this website first.
-Please be sure the first condition above is satisfied before asking for a letter.6 This email should be concise, but include enough information for me to understand how we know each other.7
+Please be sure the first condition above is satisfied before asking for a letter.7 This email should be concise, but include enough information for me to understand how we know each other.8

 Email One: The Information